Matchstic/Xen-HTML/README.md

 Xen HTML provides users the ability to display any HTML-based widget on the Lockscreen and Homescreen of their iOS devices.

+### Remaining Issues

+- [ ] Add proper localisation support throughout the tweak and preferences
+- [ ] Work out which feature enhancements should be taken through into v1.0

 ### Building

 This project requires iOSOpenDev.
 Dependant third-party libraries and private headers are included within this repository for portability reasons.